Firearms in Miami Vice

 In the television series, Miami Vice, firearms took a key role.
 Episodes such as "Evan" revolved around them, while the characters themselves also used several firearms during the series.
 Sonny Crockett (played by Don Johnson) was to have used a SIG Sauer P220, but this was replaced by the then more modern Bren Ten.
 The importance of the firearms in Miami Vice is demonstrated by Galco International, which provided the holster used by Don Johnson on the show, naming its holster the Miami Classic.

-Another example of a iconic firearm is Ricardo "Rico" Tubbs sawed-off double-barred shotgun which is proeminent in Rockstar Games's landmark video-game GTA Vice City as the inspiration for the Stubby Gun.
+Another example of an iconic firearm is Ricardo "Rico" Tubbs' sawed-off double-barred shotgun which is prominent in Rockstar Games's landmark video-game GTA Vice City as the inspiration for the Stubby Gun.